by Emily Bartelheim

 “Once you have determined your goals, objectives, and learning outcomes, consultation with your subject librarian can speed up the process of content discovery,” Broughton said.
 “Be it library-licensed or open; text, data, or multimedia, your librarian can help find the right content, help interpret rights issues, and point you in the right direction for next steps.”

 OER is not limited to free textbooks—a multitude of resources are available for faculty to use.
-Instructional designers can help locate these resources for faculty or merely point them in the right direction.
-Designers also can encourage faculty to develop their own OERs.
+Instructional technologists can help locate these resources for faculty or merely point them in the right direction.
+Technologists also can encourage faculty to develop their own OERs.
 The OER community supports faculty in creating resources that contribute back to others.
 Email email@example.com or reach out directly to instructional design staff for assistance.

 The Office of Instructional Innovation (OII) serves as a catalyst to spark bold experimentation and sustainable discovery of promising new approaches to instruction.
 OII provides a variety of services to academic units and faculty, online programs and students, as well as additional initiatives to further the institution’s mission.
 Visit our home page for more information.